ln-markets/docs.lnmarkets.com/README.md

 If you find a typo or an error, please open a pull request.

-If you want a feature please open a issue.
+If you want a feature, please open a issue.